gristlabs/grist-help/help/en/docs/access-rules.md

 ## Access rule conditions

-Accress rule conditions contain a formula expressing when the rule should apply.
+Access rule conditions contain a formula expressing when the rule should apply.
 A blank condition will always apply.
 When a condition applies for an action, the permissions associated with the condition are set to allowed or denied for that action if no earlier rule in the same